arcisad/Mirs/README.md

 # U-Net DNN segmentation

 The **unet_object** class is a Keras based U-net image segmentation method.
 [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) developed at the University of Freiburg is a deep convolutional neural network architecture, especifically designed for medical image segmentation.
-I uses a encoder-decoder approach through a symmetrical pathway in which layers of the encoder are copied to the corresponding layers of the decoder.
+It uses a encoder-decoder approach through a symmetrical pathway in which layers of the encoder are copied to the corresponding layers of the decoder.
 Downsampling the images to features and then upsampling them to the masks are normally used in segmentation DNNs such as Mask-RCNN or U-Net.

 A schematic view of U-net Architecture is seen below: